 Along my journey I realised fluidity and ease of movement had put themselves in a locked suitcase somewhere and I didn’t know how to access the lock.
 Through breath and body awareness practices, yoga, pilates and swimming I found this key.
 I now swim a mile a few times a week and get to the gym a few times as well when time allows.
 Swimming is something for me that is calming, it’s a great mindful activity and it reminds me of my Grandma who was a swimming teacher.
 Swimming is something I grew up with and all of my close family love it and are great swimmers.
 I often smile as I can hear my Grandma saying ‘hands!’ when I’m swimming backstroke.
 A fitness professional said how amazing my backstroke was last year and not many can swim it that way, this was lovely to hear especially as I was near the end of my swim at the time and fatigue was setting in and because it meant the fluidity I felt was also observable.

-I trained as a NLP practitioner about 6 years ago, this was an amazing personal journey and one that became a new way of life.
+I trained as a NLP practitioner in 2012, this was an amazing personal journey and one that became a new way of life.
 I then trained as a life coach which built on the NLP training, both have helped me change my life and those of others.
 We need knowledge and skills from things like coaching as physiotherapists.

 The good news is the shoulder that used to sublux is about 90% better, it didn’t get better until I left the NHS likely because a lot of the work was heavy and my body was not coping with load which it now does.
 I still have a sensitive gut, get some sciatic pain and back pain, pain in carpals and wrist from the fracture and have yet to fully settle my shoulder and neck on that same side although I am confident that I will.
 I had physiotherapy for the wrist fracture and surgery and integrated my own knowledge and skills to get to the level things are now.